 features a shooting range, rustic camping cabin, fishing & boating

 on the Wapsipinicon River,and an on-site park ranger residence.
+Water is available at the maintenance shop.
 For

 specific information about camping and other equestrian activities,